Maadhav01/Maadhav01/README.md

 - 👋 Hi, I’m @Maadhav01
-- 👀 I’m interested in Programming and Business Studies
+- 👀 I’m interested in CS and Business Studies
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me -